Spatio-temporal equilibrium thermodynamics of guided optical waves at positive and negative temperatures: Introduction

-The general objective of this article is to lay a groundwork for studying the spatio-temporal (ST) thermodynamic equilibrium properties of guided light waves.
-This investigation takes inspiration from a number of studies on the coherence properties of an atomic beam evaporatively cooled in a magnetic guide~\cite{Castin2000,DGO_th,DGO_exp,Raithel,Schreck}.
-Here, assuming thermal equilibrium in the quantum degenerate regime, it was shown that the atomic beam experiences two-dimensional (2D) transverse BE condensation, rather than a full 3D condensation, because of the very elongated geometry of the magnetic guide~\cite{Castin2000}.
+Going beyond these works on monochromatic beams, increasing attention is now being devoted to the complex spatio-temporal (ST) dynamics of optical beams propagating in multimode fibers, see, e.g., \cite{agrawal,wrightPRL15,krupa16,wright16,krupa16b,kibler21,mas-arabi18,leventoux21,gentyNC22,kibler23}.
+The one-dimensional turbulent dynamics of purely temporal incoherent optical waves was originally investigated in single mode fibers within the framework of the wave turbulence theory \cite{babin07,OE09,pitois06,lagrange07,PRL10,OE11,PRA15,turitsyn13,churkin15}.
+In this context, temporally incoherent sources -- such as amplified spontaneous emission (ASE) -- are commonly employed in optical experiments (e.g., \cite{pitois06,PRL10,OE11,PRA15}).
+This is in contrast with spatial beam cleaning experiments, where pulsed coherent laser sources are used \cite{ferraro23,ferraro25_rev}, in particular to investigate the role of temporal effects in that phenomenon \cite{mangini22,krupa18,labaz24,genty25}.

-In the optical context, increasing attention is now being devoted to the complex spatio-temporal dynamics of optical beams propagating in multimode fibers, see, e.g., \cite{agrawal,wrightPRL15,krupa16,wright16,krupa16b,kibler21,mas-arabi18,leventoux21,gentyNC22,kibler23}.
-In this respect, we may recall that the turbulent dynamics of purely temporal incoherent optical waves was originally investigated in single mode fibers within the framework of the wave turbulence theory \cite{babin07,OE09,pitois06,PRL10,OE11,PRA15,turitsyn13,churkin15}.
-In this framework, temporally incoherent sources -- such as amplified spontaneous emission (ASE) -- are commonly employed in optical experiments (e.g., \cite{pitois06,PRL10,OE11,PRA15}), which contrasts with the use of coherent laser sources in spatial beam cleaning experiments \cite{ferraro23,ferraro25_rev}, as it was done in recent investigations into the role of temporal effects in that phenomenon \cite{mangini22,krupa18,labaz24,genty25}.
+Our general objective is to lay a groundwork for studying the spatio-temporal (ST) thermodynamic equilibrium properties of guided light waves.
+Within the broad context of optical thermalization, the general form of ST RJ equilibrium distribution \cite{OE07} was derived from first principles in Ref.\cite{podivilov22} for multimode fibers, based on the conservation laws governing optical wave propagation.
+In a recent work~\cite{zanaglia25}, the nonequilibrium process of ST thermalization in a multimode waveguide was investigated, showing that spatial discrete modes and continuous temporal frequencies cooperate in a joint manner, leading to a significant acceleration of light thermalization towards ST equilibrium.

-Within the broad context of optical thermalization, we may note that the general form of ST RJ equilibrium distribution \cite{OE07} has been derived from first principles by considering the conservation laws for optical waves propagating in multimode fibers \cite{podivilov22}.
-In a recent work, the nonequilibrium process of ST thermalization in a multimode waveguide was investigated \cite{zanaglia25}, showing that spatial discrete modes and continuous temporal frequencies cooperate in a joint manner, leading to a significant acceleration of light thermalization towards ST equilibrium.
+In the present article, we specifically investigate the ST equilibrium properties of incoherent multimode optical waves, building on recent advances in the study of purely spatial 2D equilibrium systems~\cite{zanaglia24}.
+By extending this framework to the (2+1)D spatio-temporal setting, we establish a unified description of equilibrium dynamics in multimode guided waves and reveal qualitatively distinct behaviors governed by different dispersion regimes.